 If you want to get in a fight with a South Floridian, bring up Key lime pie.
 Should the crust be graham cracker or pastry?
 Crown the filling with meringue or whipped cream?
 And most hotly argued of all—do you have to use true Key limes?

-Absolutely, says David Sloan, a co-founder of the Key Lime Festival (July 1-4 in Key West), and author of The Key West Key Lime Pie Cookbook.
+Absolutely, says David Sloan, a co-founder of the Key Lime Festival, and author of The Key West Key Lime Pie Cookbook.
 “The main difference is the acidity,” Sloan explains.
 “Key limes are more tart, acidic, and they’re juicier.”
 The golf-ball sized limes sport a skin that turns yellow when ripe—those bags of tiny green limes at the grocery store are likely imported fruit picked prematurely, he says.

 Key limes, or Citrus aurantifolia, are native to Southeast Asia, made their way to Mediterranean Europe, and arrived in America with Christopher Columbus.
 By the nineteenth century, the limes thrived as a commercial crop in the Keys.
 “They adapted so well to the climate because they could survive heat and not a lot of rain fall,” Sloan says.
 By 1917, acres of groves in the Upper Keys shipped 60,000 crates annually.